Azure/ARO-RP/docs/deploy-full-rp-service-in-dev.md

         > The `latest` argument will take the InstallStream from `pkg/util/version/const.go` and mirror that version
         ```bash
         go run -tags aro ./cmd/aro mirror latest
         ```
+        If you are going to test or work with multi-version installs, then you should mirror any additional versions as well, for example for 4.11.21 it would be
+        ```bash
+        go run -tags aro ./cmd/aro mirror 4.11.21
+        ```

     1. Push the ARO and Fluentbit images to your ACR